JonEjikeme/JonEjikeme.github.io/portfolio/_posts/2024-08-25-Reverse-Proxy.md

 ## SSL/TLS Certificates with Let’s Encrypt

-One of the most powerful features of Traefik is its ability to automatically obtain and renew SSL/TLS certificates using Let’s Encrypt.
+One of the most powerful features of Traefik is its ability to automatically obtain and renew SSL/TLS certificates using <a href="https://letsencrypt.org/about/" target="_blank">Let’s Encrypt</a>.
 Traefik stores these certificates in a JSON file for easy management.

 ### Verifying Domain Ownership